 This is why we created the 10,000+ project.
 This travel management settlement will impact of 6 million acres of public land.
 Our back of the napkin calculations suggest that this will impact over 10,000 miles of roads and trails.
 The purpose of the 10,000+ project is to ensure that at the end of this process we have protected access to over 10,000 miles of roads and trails.
 It’s that simple.
 We don’t want to give up a single inch.

 But, we cannot succeed without support from everyone who believes that the public should be able access and enjoy public lands.
 It is completely backwards and arguably corrupt that SUWA’s efforts to shut down access to public lands are subsidized with $400,000 in taxpayer funds.
 But, this is the fight we are in.

-The best way that you can directly help the 10,000+ Project is to donate to our Travel Management Plan Legal Fund.
+The best way that you can directly help the 10,000+ Project is to become a subscribing donor to our Utah Travel Management Plan Legal Fund.
+We are hoping to build an army of 1,000 donors who will commit $5 a month to this cause.
+You will also be subscribed to get updates on our progress, so you can learn how this process is impacting your favorite areas.
 All donations made to the fund will be held in reserve to challenge appeals by SUWA, monitor the progress of the BLM planning, and execute other strategies we develop to ensure that by the time this is over we have well over 10,000 miles of trails that are inventoried, analyzed, and open to the public to explore.

 We also invite you to become a member of BlueRibbon Coalition.
 SUWA was founded in 1983, and we have been fighting them and their anti-access allies since 1987.
 We have been fighting and wining legal battles for public access for decades.
 With this track record, public land agencies know we mean serious business.
 Our effectiveness only increases when we represent larger numbers of you.
 You can learn more about the benefits of membership here.